RaptarDev/PhysicsNotes/Standing Waves.md

 Every point of the wave does not move left or right, only up and down, therefor no energy is transferred by a standing wave.

 ### Features of Standing Waves
 There is no net transfer of energy from one point to another.
 Energy is "trapped" in the nodes of the wave (non-moving points).
-The points that constantly have 0 amplitude we called **Nodes** labled with a **N**, and then the points that alternate from maxium to minimum displacement are called **Anti-Nodes** labled **AN**
+The points that constantly have 0 amplitude we called **Nodes** labeled with a **N**, and then the points that alternate from maxium to minimum displacement are called **Anti-Nodes** labled **AN**
 #### Nodes
 - Points constantly have 0 amplitude
 - Points with 0 displacement
-- There will always be a node at a fixed boundry
+- There will always be a node at a fixed boundary
 #### Anti-Nodes
 - Alternate from maximum positive displacement to minimum negative displacement
 - Points of maximum amplitude